rclone/rclone/README.md

 For Linux and Mac OSX, I will be providing **comunity-built** releases, which I **cannot verify** - **use these at your own risk**.

-I will contact the rclone team to merge my fork.
+I have contacted the rclone team to merge my fork.
+If you want to show some love, react to my pull request on https://github.com/rclone/rclone/pull/6215 :)

 ### Windows: